Skip to content

 A River Gorge With Swimming Holes and Gold

-Oh, and there is gold.
+And there is gold.
 Real gold.
 The Swift River is one of the best-known recreational gold panning spots in New England.

 Swift Current and Deep Pools